LOVE ASTEROIDS

 tender, emotional heat

 Eros in Cancer wants tenderness along with heat.
-You turn on when you feel safe, seen, and emotionally held, and you cannot fake desire in environments that feel cold.
-Your erotic life runs on care.
-The shadow is using sex to soothe, where physical intimacy is a way to avoid an emotional conversation that actually needs words.
-Learn to feel the difference.
+Desire may depend on feeling safe, seen, and emotionally held, especially in environments that do not feel cold or dismissive.
+The shadow is using sex to soothe, where physical intimacy becomes a way to avoid an emotional conversation that needs words.
+The work is to feel the difference.

 Read the full guide →